Brazoria County Court Records

 Divorce Records

-Divorce decrees and related documents are maintained by the District Clerk.
-Copies can be obtained online, in person, or by mail using the same procedures and fees described for district court records.
+Divorce decrees and related documents are kept by the District Clerk.
+You can get copies online, in person, or by mail using the same procedures and fees described for district court records.
 The Texas Department of State Health Services, Vital Statistics maintains an index of divorces from 1968 onward and can provide divorce verification letters by mail, in person, or online.

 Marriage Records

-Marriage licenses purchased in Brazoria County are filed with and maintained by the County Clerk.
-The marriage license page on the County Clerk’s website provides instructions for obtaining copies.
-To request a certified copy, applicants may visit any County Clerk location in person, submit a request by mail, or email the completed Application for Certified Copy of Marriage License along with credit card payment confirmation to cclerkpublic@brazoriacountytx.gov.
+Marriage licenses issued in Brazoria County are filed with and maintained by the County Clerk.
+The marriage license page on the County Clerk's website explains how to get copies.
+To request a certified copy, visit any County Clerk location in person, submit a request by mail, or email the completed Application for Certified Copy of Marriage License along with credit card payment confirmation to cclerkpublic@brazoriacountytx.gov.

 Marriage record fees: